 Retreat In A Box

-We are sharing our very favorite 3-day Nonprofit Retreat Agenda to use as an outline when creating your retreat.
+We are sharing our favorite 3-day Nonprofit Retreat Agenda to use as an outline for your retreat.

-Scroll to the bottom of this article for a preview and feel free to print out your own copy.
+You can scroll to the bottom of this article for a preview and print out your copy.

 Pro-Tip #4